OUR people

 Stacey’s ancestral roots trace back to Eastern Europe (Russia and Poland); she and three previous generations of relatives were born in Lenape and Wappinger territory (Bronx, New York).
 Her Nana says she came dancing out of her mother’s womb, and she’s been exploring movement and body awareness ever since - especially body-mind connections between inner and outer ecology.
 She fell in love with deep nature connection mentoring and nature-based leadership after she and her family moved to Puyallup territory (Vashon Island) in 2003.
 She trained with the Wilderness Awareness School, enrolled her three children in their programs on Vashon, and helped found VWP and it’s Wind Gatherer program.
 Stacey has worn many hats at VWP including founder, board member, consultant, instructor, Program Director, and, since 2010, Executive Director.
 She still remembers all of those NYC subway commutes to her various non-profit management jobs, and much prefers her current “office” which includes cedar trees and wild meadows, bird language and children’s laughter.
 When she’s not at work (and sometimes when she is) you’ll find her singing, dancing, and speaking in foreign accents.

-Kristy Friend, Field Director/Mentor
+Kristy Friend, Program Director

-Adrian Moonwood, Mentor
+Adrian Moonwood, Guest Mentor

 Adrian's ancestors hail from England and Denmark.
 He was raised in occupied Ohlone land of the east bay area of California, where he discovered his deep sense of love for the natural world playing in the oak-studded foothills.
 He completed a BA at the University of Oregon in Environmental Education, while volunteering with a half-dozen non-profits leading hundreds of kids into nature.
 Prior to working with VWP for three years, he worked with Whole Earth Nature School in Eugene.
 As a self-proclaimed deep ecologist, he loves sharing his passion for ethnobotany, bird language, natural processes, ecology, actually-sustainable living, growing food, geology, permaculture and deep-nature connection with youth!